3 Ways to Press Check

 Frequently Asked Questions

-What are the three main ways to perform a press check on a handgun?
+What are the three main ways to press check a handgun?

-The three primary methods for a handgun press check are: 1) Using the off-hand to pull back on front slide serrations, 2) Using rear slide serrations when front ones are unavailable or conditions are poor, and 3) An advanced one-handed technique using the optic or top of the slide.
+The three primary methods for press checking a handgun are: using front slide serrations, using rear slide serrations (especially useful for slides without front serrations or in wet conditions), and a one-handed technique involving the optic or top of the slide, often used during disassembly.

 More Training & Techniques Videos You Might Like